briangwaltney/articles/Type_Safe_HTMX_In_Go.md

 To those that say, "Git gud, loser.
 Use better naming conventions and simplify your api," I say, "Sure.
 But also, build something more complicated than a todo app."
 I'm certain better rules would help me, but complicated applications end up with hundreds of endpoints for different interactions on pages and it's really hard to keep them all straight no matter how many rules I have in place.
 This is exactly the problem tRPC solves and it's the main reason people love it.
 You don't need to remember all these endpoints anymore.
 Your LSP recognizes them and you just need to select the correct suggestion.

 Wouldn't it be nice to have something like this: `<div ... hx-get={users.url(userId)}/>` in your go application?
 Well you can't!
-This is Go.
-Not some [mocha choca bullshit](https://youtu.be/B9IYeVJiWLQ?si=xEmHu-xZ43h3XlSu&t=118) language.
-Well, you can.
+This is Go, not some [mocha choca bullshit](https://youtu.be/B9IYeVJiWLQ?si=xEmHu-xZ43h3XlSu&t=118) language.
+Well, we can.
 But we need to build it ourselves.

-To accomplish this in Go, we need to choose our tooling smartly.
+Before we get into the coding our routes, we need to choose our tooling smartly.
 [Gomponents](https://www.gomponents.com/) is the easiest answer here.
 It's nothing more than a set of functions that generate byte slices that get sent to the client as HTML.
 It looks like this:

 ```go
 func MyComponent (userId string) g.Node {